-I wholeheartedly embrace failure as a necessity for improvement, and I am perpetually in search of new opportunities that will both challenge and stimulate me.
+I wholeheartedly embrace struggle as a necessity for improvement, and I am perpetually in search of new opportunities that will stimulate growth.
 I think that the surest means to improvement, whether for an individual or collective, is to test the waters with an idea and then look to the ripples.
-So far I have found the pursuit of common understanding between myself and those with whom I interact to be a good metric in the degree to which I can communicate with my team mates and stakeholders.
-Applying this philosophy to my roles as a student, educator, and innovator gives me the greatest fulfillment.
+So far I have found a good metric in the degree to which I can communicate with my team mates and stakeholders.
+Applying this philosophy to my roles as a leader, thinker, communicator, student, educator, and innovator gives me the greatest fulfillment.
 The story of one's self is the story of ourselves.

 For me, teaching and learning are symbiotic

-- I currently serve as a teaching assistant and mentor for the computer science courses at Pomona College, where I strive to share with my peers the habits and mentalities I've found most helpful.
+- I served as a teaching assistant and mentor for the computer science courses at Pomona College, where I strive to share with my peers the habits and mentalities I've found most helpful.

-- This summer I worked on a physics education workspace application to help introductory level physics students hone their problem-solving processes.
+- I worked on a physics education workspace application to help introductory level physics students hone their problem-solving processes.

-- Before returning to Pomona, I combined the experience I had gained as a TA with some of the techniques I implemented as a researcher over the summer to teach a Chromebook-based digital literacy curriculum to homeless women and other community members at my hometown library.
+- I combined the experience I had gained as a Computer Science TA with some of the techniques I implemented as a researcher working on the Physics Education Workspace to teach a Chromebook-based digital literacy curriculum to homeless women and other community members at my hometown library.

-- I also run the Claremont Philosophers, a club aimed at making philosophy more accessible so that more people might benefit from its applications to everyday life.
+- I also ran the Claremont Philosophers, a club aimed at making philosophy more accessible so that more people might benefit from its applications to everyday life.

-Algorithms, Artificial Intelligence, Ancient Philosophy, a Kant seminar, and whatever invitations to increase my understanding I find along the way.
+Algorithms, Artificial Intelligence, Ancient Philosophy, a Kant seminar, and Sound, Cognition, and History.

 - Languages, in order of proficiency (descending order):